circonus-labs/libmtev/BUILDING.md

     yum install librabbitmq-devel

-Proceed to [Downloading and Building Source Dependencies](#donwloading-and-building-source-dependencies) then return and proceed to the next step.
+Proceed to [Download and Build Source Dependencies](#donwload-and-build-source-dependencies), build any that aren't provided by the above packages, then return and proceed to the next step.

 Once all dependencies are installed: